-(b) The units to be developed are in a colonia, tribal land, EZ, EC, or REAP community, or in a place identified in the State Consolidated Plan or State Needs Assessment as a high need community for multifamily housing.
+(b) The units to be developed are in a colonia, tribal land, EZ, EC, or Rural Economic Area Partnership (REAP) community, or in a place identified in the State Consolidated Plan or State Needs Assessment as a high need community for multifamily housing.
 (20 points)

-(c) In states where RHS has an on-going formal working relationship, agreement, or Memorandum of Understanding (MOU) with the State to provide State resources (State funds, State RA, HOME funds, CDBG funds, or Low-Income Housing Tax Credits) for RHS proposals; or where the State provides preference or points to RHS proposals in awarding such State resources, 20 points will be provided to loan requests that include such State resources in an amount equal to at least 5 percent of the total development cost.
+(c) Pursuant to 7 CFR 3560.56(c)(1)(iii), in states where RHS has an on-going formal working relationship, agreement, or Memorandum of Understanding (MOU) with the State to provide State resources (State funds, State RA, HOME funds, Community Development Block Grant (CDBG) funds, or Low-Income Housing Tax Credits (LIHTC)) for RHS proposals; or where the State provides preference or points to RHS proposals in awarding such State resources, 20 points will be provided to loan requests that include such State resources in an amount equal to at least 5 percent of the TDC.
 Native American Housing and Self Determination Act (NAHASDA) funds may be considered a State Resource if the Tribal Plan for NAHASDA funds contains provisions for partnering with RHS for multifamily housing.
-(National office initiative)
+(National Office initiative)

-2. The National office will rank all requests nationwide and distribute funds to States in rank order, within funding and RA limits.
-If insufficient funds or RA remain for the next ranked proposal, the Agency will select the next ranked proposal that falls within the remaining levels.
-Point score ties will be handled as follows: The highest ranked same-pointed proposal from each State will be selected, followed by the second highest ranked proposal, and so on, until funds are exhausted.
-If there are insufficient funds to select the highest ranked proposal from each State, selection will be made by lottery.
-Start Printed Page 8677
+2. The National Office will rank all requests nationwide and distribute funds to States in rank order, within funding limits.
+If insufficient funds remain for the next ranked proposal, the Agency will select the next ranked proposal that falls within the remaining levels.
+Point score ties will be handled in accordance with 7 CFR 3560.56(c)(2).

-D. Applications That Do Not Require New Construction Rental Assistance (RA)
+D. Applications That Do Not Require New Construction RA

-For fiscal year 2002 limited new construction RA is available.
+For FY 2006, new construction RA will not be available, except if matched by State RA.
+Unused RA may be allocated from within the State jurisdiction to approved new construction projects.
 Therefore, the Agency is inviting applications to develop units in markets that do not require RA.
-The market study for non-RA proposals must clearly demonstrate a need and demand for the units by prospective tenants at income levels that can support the proposed rents without tenant subsidies.
+The market study for proposals must clearly demonstrate a need and demand for the units by prospective tenants at income levels that can support the proposed rents without tenant subsidies.
 The proposed units must offer amenities that are typical for the market area at rents that are comparable to conventional rents in the market for similar units.

 Loan requests will be accepted for the following set-asides:

 1. Nonprofit set-aside.
-An amount of $10,266,209 has been set aside for nonprofit applicants.
-All loan proposals must be in designated places in accordance with 7 CFR part 1944, subpart E. A State or jurisdiction may receive one proposal from this set-aside, which cannot exceed $1 million.
+An amount of $8,910,000 has been set aside for nonprofit applicants.
+All loan proposals must be in designated places in accordance with 7 CFR 3560.57.
+A State or jurisdiction may receive one proposal from this set-aside, which cannot exceed $1 million.
 A State could get additional funds from this set-aside if any funds remain after funding one proposal from each participating State.
 If there are insufficient funds to fund one loan request from each participating State, selection will be made by point score.
-If there are any funds remaining, they will revert to the National office reserve.
+If there are any funds remaining, they will be handled in accordance with 42 U.S.C.
+1485(w)(3).
 Funds from this set-aside will be available only to nonprofit entities, which may include a partnership that has as its general partner a nonprofit entity or the nonprofit entity's for-profit subsidiary which will be receiving low-income housing tax credits authorized under section 42 of the Internal Revenue Code of 1986.
 To be eligible for this set-aside, the nonprofit entity must be an organization that: